 Why having a Chinese-only rule isn’t a good idea

 This part of the article is slightly more controversial, because to be honest, I’m not a fan of Chinese-only rules.
-With all the advantages listed above, how can I support such an opinion?
+With all the advantages listed above, how can I be against Chinese-only rules?
 Let’s look at a few of the main disadvantages of adhering to a Chinese-only rule:

-- Hidden misunderstandings – When you don’t understand something and know it, you can ask questions or seek the answer elsewhere, but when you don’t know that you don’t understand, you have a problem.
+- Hidden misunderstandings – When you don’t understand something and know it, you can ask questions or seek the answer elsewhere, but when you don’t know that you don’t understand (the infamous “unknown unknowns”), you have a problem.
 This happens often when a teacher tries to explain something in Chinese, but the student’s listening ability is not up to par.
-They both think that the student has understood, but that is in fact not the case.
-Sometimes, you know that you didn’t get everything the teacher said, but you simply don’t want to ask again, so you’re left with only a vague notion of what was going on.
+They both think that the student has understood, but that is, in fact, not the case.
+Sometimes, you know that you didn’t get everything the teacher said, but you simply don’t want to ask again, so you’re left with only a vague notion of what’s going on.
 Vague notions are very hard to remember.

 - Wasting time – Most of the time, using Chinese to convey meaning is the point of language learning, but not always.
 Sometimes, you or the teacher just wants to get the meaning across as accurately as possible.
-If I correct your tones, I want you to be really sure that you understood what I meant; I don’t really care if you learnt the related Chinese vocabulary along the way.
-I could have explained what you did wrong in Chinese, but it would have taken ten times longer and the risk of misunderstanding would have been much higher.
+If I correct your tones, I want to be really sure that you understood what I meant; I don’t really care if you learnt the related Chinese vocabulary along the way.
+I could have explained what you did wrong in Chinese, using pictures, gestures and whatnot, but it would have taken ten times longer and the risk of misunderstanding would have been higher.

-- Risk of drowning – Language immersion is great, but it should only be done to an extent you can survive.
+- Risk of drowning – Language immersion is great, but it should only be done to the extent you can survive.
 Feeling uncomfortable because you haven’t adapted yet is fine, it’s even good for you, but burning yourself out or quitting learning altogether because the pressure is too high is obviously not so good.
 If you enforce a Chinese-only rule, you need to make sure that you have safety valves that allow you to vent frustration.
-If you’re a brave soul with lots of time on your hands, kamikaze-style immersion is great, just make sure it isn’t an actual suicide mission!
+If you’re a brave soul with lots of time on your hands, you should really challenge yourself, just make sure it isn’t an actual suicide mission!

 I don’t like Chinese-only rules because they are inflexible.
 The ideal proportions will vary depending on your level of Chinese, but let’s say 90% Chinese and 10% English is desirable, those 10% of English can really make a difference.
 At the same time, decreasing the amount of Chinese from 100% to 90% is not going to affect the amount of Chinese you use or are exposed to much.